Frances Reynolds: Works

-Of her literary work Johnson held a higher opinion, and he was complimentary about her ‘Essay on Taste’ (privately printed, 1784).
+Johnson, an outspoken critic of slavery on moral and philosophical grounds, commented on a draft of Reynolds's text, “Many of your notions seem not very clear in your own mind.”
+(Ibid.)
+Johnson, notably, was also a strong supporter of Francis Barber, his Jamaican manservant whom he educated and named his heir.

 All his letters to her and about her show interest in his ‘Renny dear.’
 He left her a book as a legacy.
 She printed a ‘Melancholy Tale’ in verse in 1790.